JC-ARAGON/Data-Analytics-Portfolio/2_SQL_Project/Data_Exploration.md

 - Orders the results in descending order of total cases, ensuring the most affected countries appear at the top.

 ### 📊 Insights
-- Europe and the Americas report the highest average daily cases, largely due to higher testing rates, larger populations, and multiple outbreak waves.
+- South and North America report the highest average daily cases, largely due to higher testing rates, larger populations, and multiple outbreak waves.
 - Africa shows a higher death rate compared to cases, likely due to underreporting, limited healthcare resources, and lower testing availability.
 ---